Compliance and security best practices for Amazon ECS - Amazon Elastic Container Service

 Compliance and security best practices for Amazon ECS

-Your compliance responsibility when using Amazon ECS is determined by the sensitivity of your data, and the compliance objectives of your company, and applicable laws and regulations.
+Your compliance responsibility when using Amazon ECS is determined by the sensitivity of your data, the compliance objectives of your company, and applicable laws and regulations.

 Payment Card Industry Data Security Standards (PCI DSS)